 Supporting the National Strategy for Adaptation to Climate Change

-Title: Supporting the national strategy for adaptation to climate change
+Title: Supporting the National Strategy for Adaptation to Climate Change

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Overall term: 2014 to 2019

-A detailed policy framework is in place for adapting to climate change but there has so far been little progress in implementing it.
-Local people are aware of the impacts of climate change but cannot access climate data or information on potential adaptation measures that would enable them to take better-informed decisions in the light of the actual situation.
+A detailed policy framework for adaptation to climate change has been established, but there has so far been little progress in implementing it.
+The local population is aware of the impact of climate change but has no access to climate information or knowledge of possible adaptation measures that would enable them to take better-informed decisions in the light of the actual situation.